EtherealPtr/Banshee-Engine/README.md

 <img src="https://github.com/Rony-Hanna/banshee/assets/62596512/896ba616-c9d9-460e-b240-b05d47ba0984" alt="image">
 </p>

-Banshee is a robust C++ and Vulkan-based 3D rendering engine designed to easily create interactive applications.
+<p>Banshee is a robust C++ and Vulkan-based 3D rendering engine designed to easily create interactive applications.
 The engine is still in an early development stage and much work is yet to be carried out.
-Currenty, the engine supports the following features:
+Currenty, the engine supports the following features:</p>

 <ul>
-<li> Custom model loading with the ability to read and load textures and vertex data for each unique sub-mesh within a model </li>
+<li> Custom model loading with the ability to load textures for each sub-mesh within a complex model </li>
 <li> Input handling </li>
-<li> Logging (in console and externally) </li>
+<li> Logging (console and external file) </li>
 <li> Camera system </li>
-<li> High-performance rendering system with the Vulkan API </li>
+<li> Efficient rendering system with the Vulkan API </li>
 <li> Lighting (basic phong shading implementation) </li>
 <li> Functional but currently minimal material system </li>
 </ul>

 <h2>Upcoming Features</h2>
-The next update will bring the following enhancements:
+<p>The next update will bring the following features:</p>

 <ul>
 <li> An improved lighting system to support for more light casters, including directional lights, point lights, and spotlights </li>